dji-sdk/Payload-SDK-Doc/source/tutorial/X-Port.md

 ---
 > **NOTE**
 > * This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.
+> * Before using X-Port Control, please read the <a href="https://terra-1-g.djicdn.com/71a7d383e71a4fb8887a310eb746b47f/psdk/DJI ENTERPRISE X-Port user manual.pdf"> User’s Manual </a>, [Payload Criterion](../payloadguide/payload-criterion.html) and [Interface Description](../quickstart/device-connection.html) in Device Connection.
 > * Before using X-Port to develop the payload, please read the [Gimbal Control](./gimbal-control.html) to learn the basic concepts of the gimbal.
-> * If the X-Port is powered off abnormally, X-Port would lose the parameter.
+> * If the X-Port is powered off abnormally, X-Port would lose the parameter which user set during the working process.
-> * f you want to config the parameters of the X-Port, please use the DJI Assistant 2 (2.0.11 or above).

 ## Overview
 X-Port is a Hardware Platform for the developer to develop the payload, use X-Port Control and [Custom Widget](./custom-widget.html), the user could display or control the payload, using DJI Pilot or the APP which developed based on MSDK.